ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 concise-ta-stores = [+ concise-ta-store]
 ~~~~~~

-The $concise-tag-type-choice {{I-D.draft-birkholz-rats-corim}} is extended to include the concise-ta-stores structure.
-As shown in Section 4 of {{I-D.draft-birkholz-rats-corim}}, the $concise-tag-type-choice type is used within the unsigned-corim-map structure, which is used within COSE-Sign1-corim structure.
+The $concise-tag-type-choice {{I-D.draft-ietf-rats-corim}} is extended to include the concise-ta-stores structure.
+As shown in Section 4 of {{I-D.draft-ietf-rats-corim}}, the $concise-tag-type-choice type is used within the unsigned-corim-map structure, which is used within COSE-Sign1-corim structure.
 The COSE-Sign1-corim provides for integrity of the CoTS data.
 CoTS structures are not intended for use as stand-alone, unsigned structures.
 The signature on a CoTS instance SHOULD be verified using a TA associated with the cots [purpose](#the-tas-list-purpose-type).

 ~~~~~~
 $concise-tag-type-choice /= #6.TBD(bytes .cbor concise-ta-stores)